 Dates / Times & Location:

-Session 1
+Session 2

-- Thursday, May 14, 2026
+- Thursday, July 16, 2026

-- Friday, May 15, 2026
+- Friday, July 17, 2026

-- Saturday, May 16, 2026
+- Saturday, July 18, 2026

 Location: The Assembly will meet in Culver City (event venue to be shared with selected participants).

-How Do I Apply?
+How Do I Volunteer?

-The form will also request the following demographic information: age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
+The form will request the following demographic information: age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
 These demographic categories were approved by the City of Culver City City Council on January 12, 2026.

 Respondents will also be asked to select their residential neighborhood, whether or not they are / have been employed by the City of Culver City or are / have ever been on an appointed or voluntary City Commission, Board, or Committee, as well as their household income range.
-These responses will not be included in the lottery selection process.
+These responses were not included in the lottery selection process.

 - You do not need experience with local government, public policy, or any familiarity with public finance or budgeting to apply – we are seeking individuals with a broad range of personal and professional experience.